Yanco Agricultural High School: Murrumbidgee Irrigation Area

 During Sir McCaughey's time the North Yanco head station was supplied with a range of quality buildings.
 The men's huts are recorded to have had reading, dining, and bedrooms "fit for a city club".
 His blacksmith's workshop was of such quality that it produced machinery such as improved earth scoops for tank making, water wheels, ten furrow reversible ploughs, and combine harvesters.
 The head station also featured wheelwright's and carpenter's shops, as well as an oil driven dynamo that produced electricity for the house and machine sheds.
-The orchard was based on 30 cm of river sand packed at the bottom of trenches a meter deep.
+The orchard was based on 30 cm of river sand packed at the bottom of trenches a metre deep.

 The majority of North Yanco, about 68,000 acres, was sold to the government for 3/10/- pounds an acre to construct the first stage of the MIA in June 1911.
 Sir McCaughey retained a life tenancy for 28,000 acres to the south of the Narrandera-Yanko railway allowing him to continue to reside at North Yanko.
 Sir McCaughey had already begun to dispose of his properties following the passing of the federal Land Tax Act in 1910.
-It is said that during Sir McCaughey's last years at North Yanco to celebrate his achievements he carved vinci - I conquered, over the door to his mansion.
+It is said that during Sir McCaughey's last years at North Yanco to celebrate his achievements he carved vinci – I conquered, over the door to his mansion.
 (McCaughey, 2015:89-90).

 The engineering workshops at North Yanko, besides producing vital equipment for the station and irrigation scheme, allowed Sir McCaughey to indulge his flair for inventing and experimenting with mechanical appliances.
 Although he had never taken an engineering course and employed several blacksmiths, he conducted much of the experimental work himself.
 Ultimately, he was responsible for the design and improvement of many farm implements.
 For instance, in NSW, he pioneered the use of heavy machinery for ploughing and soil excavation.
 He encouraged the use of mechanical devices on his other properties, which included the use of Wolseley machines for shearing at Dunlop in 1888.
 This was the first time shearing had been done completely mechanically in Australia.

-Sir McCaughey passed away on 25 July 1919 after a long battel with nephritis.
+Sir McCaughey died on 25 July 1919 after a long battle with nephritis.
 He was buried in the churchyard of St John's Presbyterian Church in Narrandera.
 During his lifetime he became a giant of Australian pastoralism and his thrift, acumen, and generosity became legendary.
 King Edward VII conferred a knighthood on him in June 1905 in recognition of his contribution to the Australian wool industry and his numerous philanthropic and patriotic gifts.
 In 1911 when he began to sell his properties he was the largest sheep owner in Australia and owned over 1.7 million hectares in NSW and Queensland.
 At the time of his death his estate was worth over 1,600,000 pounds.
 The majority of this estate were philanthropic gifts to charities, religious organisations, schools, hospitals, and universities.